prirai/firefox-config/README.md

 - For changing some prefs you can create a new file in profile's Root Directory, `user-overrides.js` and fill it with the prefs you want to override.
 - Done!
 Happy browsing.

+## Custom Theme - Firefox Gnome

+- If you also want to change the appearance of Firefox to give it a look of GTK4+ gnome, you can simple copy the chrome folder and paste it to your profile root directory.

 If you really liked the project, star it and also contribute back.